 The 40 participants represented 8 different countries, and the discussions were focused on the following Sustainable Development Goals, as set by the UN: Quality Education (SDG 4), Gender Equality (SDG 5), Climate Action (SDG 13) and Peace and Justice (SDG 16).

 Our vision is that the world inhabits 7 billion talents, not 7 billion issues.
 It takes the ‘action’ of you and me.
 We can only progress when we are “Creating peace.
 Together.”.

 With this is mind, most of the summit was spent on sharing Best Practices in small groups, all related to the focused SDGs.
 We put the slogan “Creating peace.
-Together.” into practice by coming up with concrete action-points for Creating campaigns and Concepts.
+Together.” into practice by coming up with concrete action-points for Creating campaigns, concepts and funding.
 Together.

 A brief overview of potential campaigns that we will discuss with all global MasterPeace Clubs: